GravityID/status-manager/README.md

 ### Unrevoke

-Unrevoke a Verifiable Credential associated with an on-chain Revocation Manager
+Unrevoke a Verifiable Credential associated with an Revocation Manager

 ```typescript
 import { InMemorySigner } from "@taquito/signer";